[Long Read] Next Irish Election will test whether what a government does makes a difference

 Although its most senior leadership hates to admit it, even in private, the party knows that its only means of entering government soon is to break up the current arrangements between FG and FF.

-A coalition of the left in which even those closest to each other, like the Soc Dems and Labour, cannot bear to be counted in the same space as each other is untenable.
-And PBP has no appetite for it.
+A coalition of the left in which even those closest to each other, like the Soc Dems and Labour, cannot bear to be counted in the same space is untenable.
+And PBP has certainly no appetite for it.

 Multi party coalitions work in Ireland

-The question of coalition came up over the Christmas holidays, as it regularly does, no doubt at the prompting of Sinn Féin press officers, desperate for the outcome, but desperate not to be seen to want it.
+The question of coalition came up over the Christmas holidays, as it regularly does, no doubt at the prompting of Sinn Féin press officers desperate for such an outcome, while desperate not to be seen to want it.

 The Taoiseach answered with a clarity that is now regular but was often lacking in his pre-coalition days, that there was no chance of it.
-Martin, Tánaiste and leader of Fianna Fáil, was more circumspect:
+Martin, Tánaiste and leader of Fianna Fáil, was more nuanced:

 Our aim is to go in and I’m elected as Taoiseach, that’s the objective.
 The parties in opposition to Sinn Fein are on 40% minimum at any given poll, Sinn Fein are down at around 30 and suddenly you’re all jumping to the conclusion that it’ll be a Sinn Fein-led government?